netlify-labs/intercom-netlify-oauth/README.md

     We need our intercom app values to configure our function environment variables.

-    Navigate back to the main Oauth screen and grab the **App ID**, **Client ID**, and **Client Secret** values.
+    Navigate back to the main OAuth screen and grab the **App ID**, **Client ID**, and **Client Secret** values.
 We will need these to run the app locally and when deploying to Netlify.

     ![intercom-config-values](https://user-images.githubusercontent.com/532272/42739965-25d15c26-8855-11e8-925b-105c1fa381f5.jpg)

 ## Running Locally

-Set your Intercom app id and Oauth values in your terminal environment
+Set your Intercom app id and OAuth values in your terminal environment

-After creating your [Oauth app](https://app.intercom.com/developers/) and the steps above, plugin the required environment variables into your local terminal session like so:
+After creating your [OAuth app](https://app.intercom.com/developers/) and the steps above, plugin the required environment variables into your local terminal session like so:

 On linux/MacOS: